Yes. All PEM visitors will need to follow posted guidance to ensure the safety of our staff and visitors.

 The health and safety of PEM’s staff and visitors is our highest priority.
 PEM has increased its safety protocols, including the frequency and intensity of its sanitation and disinfection efforts across the museum.

 To allow for safe physical distancing, a limited number of visitors will be allowed inside the museum and its galleries at any time.
 Timed tickets can be reserved at pem.org/tickets.

-To comply with new safety protocols, the Where the Questions Live exhibition and The Pod in the Art & Nature Center are temporarily closed to the public.
+To comply with new safety protocols, The Pod in PEM's Dotty Brown Art & Nature Center is temporarily closed to the public.